diberry/azure-docs/articles/search/cognitive-search-quickstart-blobbuild.md

 1. Select **Review + Create** to review your storage account settings and create the account.
 1. Select **Create**.
-, create a storage account, open the Blob services pages, and create a container.
-Create the storage account in the same region as Azure Search.
+1. Open the Blob services pages, and create a container.

+## Create an Azure Search Resource on Azure
+On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.Search) create an Azure Search resource.

+Create the Azure Search resource in the same region as the storage acccount.

 1. In the container you created, click **Upload** to upload the sample files you downloaded in a previous step.